smguilia/overview-1/quickstart_lite.md

 # Try out {{site.data.keyword.Bluemix_notm}}, for free
 {: #quickstart_lite}

 Looking to try out {{site.data.keyword.Bluemix}}?
-A Lite account is great for learning about working in the cloud, using Watson, and so on.
+A Lite account is great for learning about working in the cloud, using Watson, and more.
 It’s also perfect for building proof of concepts (POCs) with the many components available in {{site.data.keyword.Bluemix_notm}}.
 This quick start guide is intended to help you get up and running with our Lite account.
 {:shortdesc}

 ## Before you begin